All He Wanted Was To Be Free: Where Bruce Springsteen's 'Western Stars' Came From

 Springsteen often uses the ballad form to tell the stories of these unstable characters, and he's challenged himself to keep the music fresh.
 On 1982's Nebraska he recorded at home, by himself, producing a sound that some considered "folk" but which was closer to the work of edgy singer-songwriters like Townes Van Zandt.
 1995's The Ghost of Tom Joad conscientiously connected to folk traditions.
 More recently, he's worked with pop-savvy studio men like Brendan O'Brien and Ron Aniello, who's also behind Western Stars, dipping more than a toe in the classic pop sound he's now fully embraced.
 Two of his best songs from this century, "The Wrestler" and "Girls in Their Summer Clothes," could have easily appeared on Western Stars, with their stories of alluring ramblers who are starting to fade into the cultural background, set within sumptuous arrangements.
 This album feels like an extension of that work.
 His characters here voice a hard-won maturity, though most remain unfulfilled.
 Sometimes, as on the sanguine early single "Hello Sunshine," they even are able to compromise their dreams and settle for a kind of happiness.
 They represent the imagined afterlives of the unmotivated heroes of Easy Rider, trying to figure out what their unexpectedly longer lives mean.

 To find inspiration for stories like these, Springsteen looked not to the movies of his young adulthood, which usually ended in fiery explosions or shootouts or sudden cuts to black, but to the songs that brought the unmotivated hero's voice to the radio in the same cultural moment.
-Early review of Western Stars note the sources: the songbooks of rock and soul-inspired 1960s and 1970s hitmakers like Jimmy Webb, Harry Nilsson and the team of Burt Bacharach and Hal David.
+Early reviews of Western Stars note the sources: the songbooks of rock and soul-inspired 1960s and 1970s hitmakers like Jimmy Webb, Harry Nilsson and the team of Burt Bacharach and Hal David.
 Their songs don't sound like they belong to outsiders: awash in violins and woodwinds, they claim none of the raucousness of rock and roll.
 But they express loss, and the state of being lost, as effectively as Easy Rider did in its more unhinged and violent way.
 "Everybody's Talkin'," written by Fred Neil and covered by Harry Nilsson in a version that became the theme for another key film of 1969, Midnight Cowboy, is a prime example.
 Neil's original version was spare, but Nilsson's adds strings, and they almost constitute a drone, creating an undertow that propels the guitar and lightly brushed drum and Nilsson's slippery vocals down the river toward oblivion.
 "Everybody's talkin' at me," he complains.
 "I can't hear a word they're sayin', only the echoes of my mind."
 The song is an expression of paranoia as much as it is a declaration of independence; it's about pushing off, but never landing.

 How did songs like this, so obviously about trouble and defeat, find a home at the heart of mainstream pop?
 Making losers beautiful, they poetically reinforced the anxieties many people were feeling about the costs of freedom.
 Vietnam was coming to its ugly end, and the kids who'd hoped to change the world were starting to feel the damage their more reckless moments had wrought.
 A beautiful arrangement could hold the dark emotions of those times in a comforting embrace.
 This paradoxical combination is still what resonates about these songs.
 It's what brings the tears when we listen to the best songs by Jimmy Webb, like the soldier's anguished self-elegy "Galveston" or the workingman's crisis of faith "Wichita Lineman."
 The pathos of this music resides in its blend of musical sophistication and lyrical rawness.
 This is what Springsteen finds on Western Stars.
 Maybe it felt like a chance to take a path he'd avoided as a young rocker more intrigued by soul music and then punk; maybe he also recognized an echo that resonates today — a comforting musical palette that offered room to ruminate at a historical juncture, like our own, imbued with anxiety.
 "Make it easy on me just for a little while," Nilsson sings in "Don't Forget Me," another song that Springsteen might have spun while writing these.
 He's begging a lover he's probably wronged to put up with his pathetic ways, or at least his memory, for a little while; but he's also defining what his song does for the listener, creating a velvet cushion upon which to rest while pondering rough realities.